Symplectic Frieze Patterns: Examples

 \end{ex}

-\begin{ex}[Corresponding $\SL$-friezes] We illustrate Theorem \ref{SLcar}.
+\begin{ex}[corresponding $\SL$-friezes] We illustrate Theorem~\ref{SLcar}.
 The $\SL_{4}$-frieze corresponding to a symplectic 2-frieze is simply given by the subarray of black entries.
-Applying the combinatorial Gale duality (see Appendix \ref{friezeG}) one obtains the corresponding $\SL_{w+1}$-frieze of width 3.
+Applying the combinatorial Gale duality (see Appendix \ref{friezeG}) one obtains the corresponding $\SL_{w+1}$-frieze of width~3.

-The $\SL$-friezes corresponding to the symplectic 2-frieze \eqref{friw2} are given in Figure \ref{DualFriezes}.
+The $\SL$-friezes corresponding to the symplectic 2-frieze \eqref{friw2} are given in Fig.~\ref{DualFriezes}.
 The friezes are related by Gale duality.
-One can check that $WD\,(^tV)=0$ where $W$ and $V$ are respectively the $3\times 7$ and $4\times 7$ matrices defined on Figure \ref{DualFriezes}, and $D$ the $7\times 7$ diagonal matrix with diagonal coefficients $(1,-1,1,-1,1,-1,1)$.
+One can check that $WD\big({}^tV\big)=0$ where $W$ and $V$ are respectively the $3\times 7$ and $4\times 7$ matrices defined on Fig.~\ref{DualFriezes}, and $D$ the $7\times 7$ diagonal matrix with diagonal coefficients $(1,-1,1,-1,1,-1,1)$. \end{ex}